 Compared to a microloan obtained with the Small Business Administration, getting an M.C.A. is speedy.
 It can take up to a couple of business days to receive your money after you applied.
 Merchant Cash Advances are usually cheaper and easier to obtain than bank loans or other startup funding types.

-If you want to understand how the M.C.A. process works and what you need to do to get one, check out allyearfunding.com.
+If you want to understand how the M.C.A. process works and what you need to do to get one, you can check out allyearfunding.com.
 You will learn that an M.C.A. can help you bridge operational gaps in your startup.
 Moreover, many alternative lenders will not check out your past credit score.
 They will look into the potential of your business.
 If your business is running for at least six months, you have plenty of chances to become eligible for a Merchant Cash Advance.
 The most significant advantage of this loan for freelancers is that payments are affordable.

 3. Invoice Factoring from Factoring Companies